manish364824/MooseX-ConfigFromFile/README.md

 ## \_get\_default\_configfile

-This class method returns nothing by default, but can and should be redefined in a consuming class to return the default value of the configfile (if not passed into the constructor explicitly).
+This class method is not implemented in this role, but can and should be defined in a consuming class or role to return the default value of the configfile (if not passed into the constructor explicitly).

 # COPYRIGHT